Move-Away Orders

 A Trauma-Informed Approach to Relocation

-Move-away disputes can quickly escalate into adversarial conflict that places children in the middle.
-Our litigation strategy is intentionally designed to reduce harm, de-escalate unnecessary conflict, and present courts with clear, psychology-informed, evidence-based arguments centered on the child’s wellbeing.
+Our practice is informed by both family law expertise and advanced training in social work.
+This dual lens allows us to recognize trauma responses, high-conflict dynamics, and credibility distortions that frequently arise in relocation disputes, and to translate those realities into clear, persuasive advocacy for the court.
+Our litigation strategy is intentionally designed to reduce harm, de-escalate unnecessary conflict, and present courts with clear, psychology-informed, evidence-based arguments centered on the child’s well-being.
 Relocating a child after separation or divorce requires careful consideration of developmental and emotional realities, including:

 • Attachment: Moves can disrupt essential bonds with parents, siblings, extended family, and caregivers.
 Secure attachment is foundational to resilience and emotional development.